wbtranslator/yii2-wbt/README.md

          ...
      ],
 ```
 In config option `langMap` you can customise your translations storage.

+In config option `PhpMessageSource` in section `basic` you must write your project name.

 If you are using Advanced template, and you have more then one default storage with your translations, you can add it's
 all to `PhpMessageSource` config option.